 04 Apr Mother’s Day Lotus Flower Pop-Up Card Tutorial

-This year, for Mother’s day, I made a lotus flower pop up card for both my mom and my wife.
-My mother wanted the white lotus while my wife wanted the pink one.
+This year, for Mother’s day, I made a lotus flower pop up card for my mom.
+My mother wanted the white lotus, however I made a pink one too.
 I finally had a chance to finish the lotus flower pop up card tutorial.
 Here is what the popup card looks like.

 The video of the card in action can be seen here: Video of Lotus Flower Pop Up Card.
 This card is a little more challenging to make than the other cards, but it’s well worth the effort.
 What makes this card a little tricky is the center seed cup.
 I wanted to make the seed cup open up completely flat.
 In order to do this, I used a thread to help pull down the sides of the seed cup.
 The thread provides more leverage than just the sides of the seed cup.
 The card takes a little longer to make, but the results are worth it.
 Here is the tutorial video that shows instructions on how to make the lotus flower pop up card.
 It’s a little longer than my usual videos but I did get it under 20 mins.

 If you prefer written instructions, you can follow these steps below.

 1. Purchase the template from the store here: Lotus Flower Pop Up Card Template.

 2. Cut out all of the pieces of the flower, inside and outside card from the color card stock of your choice.
 Click here for instructions on how to cut out the pieces using the template.
 Make sure you score all of the dotted lines.